How To Set Up Your Blog For Maximum Success

 Start Your Business

 The first step to setting up your blog for maximum success is starting your business and getting the behind the scenes details squared away.
-In a nutshell, you’re going to set up your website, create your branding, and discover your avatar.
+In a nutshell, you’re going to set up your blog, create your branding, and discover your avatar.
 Let’s start with setting up your website.

 Set Up Your Website